Outrider305/Trident_Nevermore_Bed_Mount/README.md

 ## Recommended Print Settings and Material

 - Standard Voron part settings (4 walls, 5 top and bottom layers, 40% infill)
-- ABS or ASA recommended for this mod.
-I haven't had good experience with eSun ABS+, so I can't guarantee the bracket won't sag if you use ABS+.
-Each manufacturer is different.
+- <s> ABS or ASA recommended for this mod. </s> **If you want to print this mod, you need something more heat resistant than ABS/ASA.**

 ## BOM (per Nevermore)